EXERCISE AND SPORT SCIENCE (ESS)

 ESS 442 Cr.
 2

 The course will explore why and how physical activity must change to meet the modifications that occur to the human body with aging.
 The physiological and psychological status of an aging population will be presented, along with suggestions to address the physical activity needs of this growing group.
 Practical experience in both on and off campus sites.
 Prerequisite: ESS 302.

 Youth and Family Fitness

-The principles and procedures for designing the nature and content of physical fitness experiences for children and families.
-Prerequisites: ESS 302, 303, and acceptance into the ESS major - fitness emphasis.
-Offered Sem.
-I.
+This course addresses the principles and procedures for designing physical fitness experiences for children and families.
+Lecture, practice, and field experiences are included.
+Prerequisites: ESS 302, 303 (or concurrent enrollment), and acceptance into the ESS major — fitness emphasis.

 ESS 445/545 Cr.
 3